I can't think of anything better to say for Christmas Eve than what I said last year, with a few changes.

 Family, food, travel, Christmas movies.
-Christmas Eve and Christmas Day are probably two days that most people are too busy to pick up a book.
-I'll save a review of a novel about Los Alamos for after Christmas.
+Christmas Eve and Christmas Day are probably two days when most people are too busy to pick up a book.
+(Of course, if you want to talk about a book, I'll always read your note.)

 Instead, I hope you're enjoying your holiday traditions, however you celebrate.
 If that means quiet time, just for you, I hope you enjoy the solitude and the time to reflect.
 If you're celebrating time with family and friends, I hope you appreciate them.